RASCBEC: RAman Spectroscopy Calculation via Born Effective Charge: The RASCBEC Method

-where $\varepsilon_{s,ij}^{\infty}(\pm \delta)$ are the components of the dielectric tensor $\varepsilon_{s}^{\infty}$ evaluated at positive and negative displacements $\delta \equiv \Delta Q_s$ along the mode $s$.
-For a system containing $N$ atoms, to obtain its Raman intensities we need to compute $6N$ dielectric tensors in total.
-We can see this from Eqs.~(\ref{eqn:i}) to (\ref{eqn:central}), where $N$ atoms will produce $3N$ phonon modes, and the dielectric tensor calculation for each mode requires atomic displacements in both positive and negative directions.
-When $N$ is large, the computation time for this method is considerable.
+In a system containing $N$ atoms, computing its Raman intensities necessitates the calculation of a total of $6N$ dielectric tensors.
+This can be observed from Eqs.~(\ref{eqn:i}) to (\ref{eqn:central}).
+In these equations, $N$ atoms contribute to the generation of $3N$ phonon modes.
+For each phonon mode, calculating the dielectric tensor requires atomic displacements in both positive and negative directions.
+As $N$ increases, the computational time required for this method becomes significant.

-Here we introduce our new approach to greatly speed up the procedure for obtaining Raman intensity when $N$ is a large number.
-The key is to avoid the factor $N$ in the number of calculations.
-To do this, in Eq.~(\ref{eqn:i}) we re-write the polarizability tensor using the derivative of the polarization by the electric field and then exchange the order of this derivative sequence, taking the derivative first by eigenvector and then by the electric field.
-The change in macroscopic polarization with respect to the displacement $\xi_{t,j}$ of a given ion/atom $t$ in the $j$-direction is called the Born effective charge (BEC) tensor, with elements

-the change of polarization $P_i$ in the $i$-direction with respect to the displacement $\xi_{t,j}$ of atom $t$ in the $j$-direction.

-Both polarization and BEC are built-in capabilities of the Vienna Ab-initio Simulation Package (VASP) \cite{PhysRevB.54.11169, CMS_6_15} package.
+To accelerate the process, the central idea is to avoid the computational burden associated with $N$ by rearranging the order of the derivative sequence of the polarizability tensor: